fermyon/bartholomew/docs/content/body.md

 url = "https://github.com/fermyon/bartholomew/blob/main/docs/content/body.md"
 ---

-Along with front matter, Bartholomew supports generic Markdown support including the usual features such as fenced codeblocks.
+Along with front matter, Bartholomew supports generic Markdown support, including usual features like fenced codeblocks.
 Image links are also supported but require the use of the [Wagi fileserver](https://github.com/deislabs/wagi-fileserver) library to display the images.

 A typical content file would look like this, including the header: